-- A. Behavioral Interventions - Behavioral interventions shall be used with eligible children with disabilities to promote and strengthen desirable behaviors and reduce identified inappropriate behaviors. - 2.
+- 1. Behavioral interventions shall be used with eligible children with disabilities to promote and strengthen desirable behaviors and reduce identified inappropriate behaviors. - 2.
 A committee shall be established to develop and monitor procedures on the use of behavioral interventions for children with disabilities in accordance with the requirements of Section 5/14-8.05 of the School Code [105 ILCS 5/14-8.05].
 The committee shall review ISBE's guidelines on the use of behavioral interventions and use them as a non-binding reference.
-The behavioral intervention procedures shall be furnished to the Parents of all children with IEPs within 15 calendar days after their adoption or amendment by, or presentation to, the Board of Education or at the time an IEP is first implemented for a student; Parents of all children shall be informed annually of the existence of the procedures.
-At the annual IEP review, a copy of the District's behavioral intervention policy and procedures shall be given and explained to Parents.
-A copy of the procedures shall be available at any time and provided upon request of Parents. - 3.
+The behavioral intervention procedures shall be furnished to the parents of all children with IEPs within 15 calendar days after their adoption or amendment by, or presentation to, the Board of Education or at the time an IEP is first implemented for a student; parents of all children shall be informed annually of the existence of the procedures.
+At the annual IEP review, a copy of the District's behavioral intervention policy and procedures shall be given and explained to Parent(s).
+A copy of the procedures shall be available at any time and provided upon request of Parent(s). - 3.
 A behavioral intervention plan shall be based on a functional behavior assessment and shall include positive behavioral intervention strategies, and supports to address the inappropriate behavior.
 A functional behavioral assessment shall be completed, if appropriate, in relationship to the development or modification of a student's behavioral intervention plan.
 A functional behavioral assessment is an assessment process for gathering information regarding a student's target behavior, its antecedents and consequences, controlling variables, the student's strengths, and the communicative and functional intent of the behavior, for use in developing behavioral interventions.
-The conduct of the functional behavioral assessment does not require parental informed written consent unless the IEP Team decides to conduct individualized assessments that go beyond the review of existing data and the administration of tests or other evaluations that are administered to all children. - 4.
-If the District's board policy authorizes the use of time out, isolated time out, and/or physical restraint with students, the District shall comply with ISBE requirements regarding the use of isolated time out, time out, and physical restraint.
-Isolated time out, time out, and physical restraint shall be used only when the student's behavior presents an imminent danger of serious physical harm to the student or others and other less restrictive and intrusive measures have been tried and proven ineffective in stopping the imminent danger of serious physical harm.
-Isolated time out, time out, or physical restraint shall not be used as discipline or punishment, convenience for staff, retaliation, a substitute for appropriate educational or behavioral support, a routine safety matter, or to prevent property damage in the absence of imminent danger of serious physical harm to the student or others.
-The District's behavioral intervention procedures (or separate procedures on the use of time out, isolated time out, and/or physical restraint) shall include the requirements for the use of isolated time out, time out, and physical restraint, the training requirements for school personnel, the documentation and record-keeping procedures, and notification of Parent(s).
+The conduct of the functional behavioral assessment does not require parental informed written consent unless the IEP Team decides to conduct individualized assessments that go beyond the review of existing data and the administration of tests or other evaluations that are administered to all children.
+228 - 4.
+If the District's board policy authorizes the use of isolated time out, time out, and/or physical restraint with students, the District shall comply with ISBE requirements regarding the use of isolated time out, time out, and physical restraint.
+Isolated time out, time out, and physical restraint shall be used only if: